Functional group: Names of radicals or moieties

 These names are used to refer to the moieties themselves or to radical species, and also to form the names of halides and substituents in larger molecules.

 When the parent hydrocarbon is unsaturated, the suffix ("-yl", "-ylidene", or "-ylidyne") replaces "-ane" (e.g. "ethane" becomes "ethyl"); otherwise, the suffix replaces only the final "-e" (e.g. "ethyne" becomes "ethynyl").

 When used to refer to moieties, multiple single bonds differ from a single multiple bond.
-For example, a methylene bridge (methanediyl) has two single bonds, whereas a methylene group (methylidene) has one double bond.
+For example, a methylene bridge (methanediyl) has two single bonds, whereas a methylidene group (methylidene) has one double bond.
 Suffixes can be combined, as in methylidyne (triple bond) vs. methylylidene (single bond and double bond) vs. methanetriyl (three double bonds).

 There are some retained names, such as methylene for methanediyl, 1,x-phenylene for phenyl-1,x-diyl (where x is 2, 3, or 4), carbyne for methylidyne, and trityl for triphenylmethyl.